Skip to content Skip to navigation

 Diamondback moth pupa.
 Photo: UMass Extension Vegetable Program

-This familiar white butterfly can be seen in the daytime fluttering around cole crop fields.
+Imported cabbageworm or cabbage butterfly (Pieris rapae) adults are a very familiar white butterfly that can be seen during the day fluttering around brassica fields.
 Each forewing has a dark border and one or two round black spots.
-Eggs are laid singly on the underside of leaves, about 1/8 inch in length, light green and slightly elongated, standing upright.
-The larvae, called imported cabbageworm, is graygreen, slightly fuzzy, and sluggish.
-Feeding and resting occur on the underside of leaves, and larvae feed more heavily in the head of cabbage or broccoli as they grow.
-The overwintering stage is the crysalis (pupa), which is green or brown, smooth with three pointed ridges on its back.
+Eggs are laid singly on the underside of leaves, standing upright.
+They are bullet-shaped, about 1/8-inch in length, and initially pale white, turning yellow as they mature.
+Larvae are gray-green, slightly fuzzy, and sluggish.
+They can be very well camouflaged, especially when they lie along the midrib of a leaf.
+Feeding and resting occur on the underside of leaves, and in cabbage or broccoli, the larvae feed more heavily in the head than on the other leaves.
+The overwintering stage is the chrysalis (pupa), which is green or brown and smooth, with three pointed ridges on its back.
 There are 3-4 generations per year.
-For more information on imported cabbageworm, click here.

 Cabbage looper (Trichoplusia ni)

-Cabbage looper usually does not survive the winter in New England, and arrives in migratory flights from farther south.
-Generally numbers are not significant until late July or August, and some years they do not occur at all.
-However, earlier flights do occur, probably as a result of early migratory flights.
-Adult moths are mottled gray-brown, about 3/4 inch long, with a distinct round silver-white mark on each fore-wing.
+Cabbage looper (Trichoplusia ni) usually does not survive the winter in New England and arrives in migratory flights from farther south.
+Generally, cabbage looper numbers are not high until late July or August, though earlier flights may occur in some years or they may not be found at all in others.
+Adult moths are mottled gray-brown, about ¾ inch long, with a distinct round silver-white mark on each forewing.
 Since they fly at night, they are rarely seen unless monitored with pheromone traps.
-The cabbage looper caterpillar is light green, with wavy white or light yellow lines down the back and sides.
-Full-grown larvae reach 1 ½ to 2 inches.
-At rest or when disturbed, cabbage loopers of any size will raise the middle of their body in a characteristic “loop” shape.
-Eggs are round, light green or yellow, and laid underneath the foliage.
-Monitor caterpillar activity by field scouting.
-Feeding tends to create ragged, large holes in foliage, on both frame leaves and heads.
-For more information on cabbage loopers, click here.
+If you want to know when moths arrive, use a wing trap baited with Trichoplusia ni lure, placed near the canopy.
+Eggs are round, pale green or yellow, and are laid singly underneath the foliage.
+The cabbage looper caterpillar is light green and smooth, with wavy white or light yellow lines down the back and sides and stubby legs at the tip of the abdomen.
+Full-grown larvae reach 1½ to 2 inches.
+Cabbage loopers of any size move like inchworms—by raising the middle of their body in a characteristic “loop” shape.
+Feeding tends to create large, ragged holes in foliage, on both frame leaves and heads.
+Cabbage looper also feeds on many non-brassicas including lettuce, celery, spinach, and chard, so when they do arrive, scout those crops as well as brassicas.

 Cross-striped cabbageworm (Evergestis rimosalis):

-Formerly restricted to the South, this insect is now a serious problem on brassica crops in southeastern New England.
+Cross-striped cabbageworm (Evergestis rimosalis): Formerly restricted to the South, this insect is now a serious problem on brassica crops in southeastern New England.
+Cross-striped cabbageworm does not generally overwinter in New England but we saw a very early infestation on one farm in MA last spring, suggesting that the caterpillars overwintered in high tunnel brassica crops.
 One of the major differences between this insect and the other brassica caterpillars is that the eggs are laid in a cluster, and caterpillars feed in a group on one plant so that it’s riddled with big holes like buckshot.
-CSCW is closely related to European corn borer, and the adults are similar in shape and coloring–straw-colored with a little purple, and crossed by wavy lines.
+CSCW is closely related to European corn borer, and the adults are similar in shape and color: straw-colored with a little purple, and crossed by wavy lines.
 Since the adults fly at night, you will likely only notice the caterpillars and their damage.
 The clusters of 3 to 25 eggs are yellow, flattened, and attached to the lower leaf surfaces.
 The caterpillars are light bluish-grey on top and green underneath, with numerous black transverse bands across their backs and a yellow line down each side.
 Larvae grow to ¾ inch long in 2 to 3 weeks.
 There are 2 to 3 generations per year, but generally, numbers do not reach damaging levels until late summer.
 Larvae can produce small holes in leaves until only veins remain, feed in terminal buds and sprouts, or burrow into heads.
-Plants with larvae are often completely skeletonized while adjacent plants may be left undamaged
+Plants with larvae are often completely skeletonized while adjacent plants may be left undamaged.

 Field scouting for caterpillars

 It is especially important to check cabbage or broccoli plantings as they begin forming heads.
-Greens such as collards, kale, and Chinese cabbage should be scouted earlier, since all leaves are marketed.
-Check randomly-selected plants throughout the field looking for caterpillars or fresh feeding damage on the top or underside of leaves.
-Often it is easier to spot the feeding damage first, then find the caterpillar.
-Classify plants as infested (has one or more caterpillar) or non-infested, and calculate the percent of plants infested.
-In the Northeast, there is generally no need to treat young plants unless weather conditions delay plant development and at least 35% of them are infested with any of these pests.
-Treat plants between the start of heading and harvest if 20% or more of the plants are infested.
+Leafy greens such as collards and kale should be scouted earlier, since all leaves are marketed.
+Randomly select 25 plants throughout the field and check for caterpillars or fresh feeding damage on the top or underside of leaves.
+Look for black or green frass and tiny clustered feeding holes.
+It is often easier to spot the frass and feeding damage first before finding the caterpillar.
+Classify plants as infested (one or more caterpillars present) or non-infested, and calculate the percentage of plants infested.
+In the Northeast, there is generally no need to treat young plants until at least 35% are infested with caterpillars.
+Once heading crops (cabbage, broccoli, cauliflower) begin to form the head, a lower threshold should be used to protect the marketed head; treat heading crops after head formation if 15-20% or more of the plants are infested.
 The most critical time to scout and apply controls is just prior to head formation.
-Use a 10-15% threshold throughout the season for kale, collards and mustard.
-These thresholds are based on research trials that showed that use of the thresholds produces 98-100% clean heads, the equivalent of weekly sprays but with far fewer insecticide applications.
+For leafy crops like kale and collards, a 10-15% threshold should be used.
+Because cross-striped cabbageworm can be so destructive, a lower threshold should be used—treat when 5% of plants are infested with this pest.

 These biological controls are compatible with many selective and lower impact sprays used for control of caterpillars (Bt, oils, soaps), especially because the wasps are protected from sprays when they are inside of host eggs.
-Another source, Evergreen Growers Supply, notes that Trichogramma wasps are more effective against moth species that lay their eggs in clusters, so may be a good option if cross-striped cabbageworm has been a particular problem on your farm.
-If you’re interested in purchasing Trichogramma wasps, contact IPM Labs, Evergreen Growers Supply, or another distributor to discuss your particular needs and arrange a shipment schedule.
+Another source, Evergreen Growers Supply, notes that Trichogramma wasps are more effective against moth species that lay their eggs in clusters, so they may be a good option if cross-striped cabbageworm has been a particular problem on your farm.

 Author: R. Hazzard, S.B.
 Scheufele, and L. McKeag